 Grade Range and Enrollment Sample Clauses

 Grade Range and Enrollment.
-The Charter School shall serve grades K-8 by year five of the charter term.
-The Charter School shall serve approximately 336 students by year five of the charter term.
-If the Local Board and the Department determines that the Charter School has met all compliance requirements and charter contract goals based on the most recent year of academic data available, the Charter School's total enrollment may expand by an increment of no more than 15% annually, subject to annual review by the Local Board and the Department."
-There will be no enrollment expansion or grade expansion after August 21, 2021 unless approved by the Local Board and the Department.
+The Charter School shall serve grades K-8.
+The Charter School’s total enrollment shall not exceed 910 during the term of the charter unless after reaching 910 the Charter School requests review by the Local Board and the Department.
+If the Local Board and the Department determine that the Charter School has met all compliance requirements and charter contract goals based on the most recent year of academic data available, the Charter School’s total enrollment may expand by an increment of no more than 15% annually, subject to annual review by the Local Board and the Department.

 AutoNDA by SimpleDocs